smh-my-head/hades/README.md

 licensing.
 However, this procedure *does* successfully convince SolidWorks that it's not in a VM.
 This is justifiable because there are artificial locks against using "unsupported" hypervisors, so you couldn't do it without tricking SolidWorks even with the correct license.
+Please don't sue us.

 ## License